(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at

 - 2 tsp coconut oil

 - Preheat the oven to 350°F and grease 2 donut pans with cooking spray (I use donut pans that make 6 donuts each, for a total for 12 donuts).

-- While the oven is preheating, add all of the dry ingredients to a large bowl and whisk until thoroughly combined.
+- While the oven is preheating, add all of the dry ingredients to a large bowl and whisk well.

 - Once the dry ingredients are mixed, add the wet ingredients to the dry ingredients one at a time and mix everything together until you have a smooth donut batter.

-- Bake the donuts in the oven for 12-18 minutes (see notes below).
+- Evenly distribute the donut batter between the 12 greased donut molds then bake the donuts in the oven for 12-18 minutes (see notes below for baking instructions).
 Once the donuts are baked, allow them to cool for 15 minutes in the donut pans.

-- While the donuts cool, prepare the chocolate icing: add the dark chocolate and coconut oil to a small saucepan and heat it over low heat until the chocolate is completely melted, stirring frequently.
-You can also heat the mixture in a glass bowl in the microwave if preferred.
-If you melt the chocolate in the microwave, make sure to stop and stir it every minute so that it doesn't burn.
+- While the donuts cool, prepare the icing: melt the chocolate and coconut oil together using the double boiler method or a microwave, stirring frequently so the chocolate doesn't burn.
 If you are making your own chocolate icing with unsweetened chocolate, prepare that now (see notes above in the body of the blog post for instructions on making your own chocolate icing).

-- Once the donuts have cooled, remove them from the donut pans.
-Gently dip the tops of the donuts in the melted chocolate and then place them on a wire cooling rack.
+- Once the donuts have cooled, remove them from the donut pans and dip the tops of the donuts in the melted chocolate.
+Place the donuts on a cooling rack and sprinkle with crushed peppermint candy (optional ).

-- Allow the donuts to cool completely on the wire rack and the icing to harden.
+- Allow the donuts to cool completely on the wire rack and the icing to harden before storing.
 If you make your own chocolate icing using unsweetened chocolate, the icing might not harden completely.
-Enjoy the donuts immediately!

 - If you use rice flour in this recipe the donuts will be done after 12 minutes.
 If you use oat flour in this recipe you will need to bake the donuts for 18 minutes.